 Adding a front yard fence can increase your curb appeal which may boost your property value.
 To ensure the best return on investment, you’ll want to carefully consider styles and materials that will complement and accent your home.
 You do not want to distract from your home itself, only enhance certain aspects of it.
 The front yard fence should add the finishing touch to your already stunning home!

 Touring your neighborhood to see what other homeowners have done and researching trends online can help you narrow down the perfect aesthetic for your new fence.
 Again, you want to make sure the front yard fence completes the whole picture.
 By looking around the neighborhood you can get a feel of what looks good and what maybe doesn’t work as well with certain homes.
 It is an easy way to see what you like in a fence!
 Also, you want to ensure that installing a front yard fence isn’t going to make your house stand out unfavorably.
 If many other houses have a fence, then adding one to your property won’t stick out in a bad way.
 If you are the first one in the area to add one, it may be weird.

 You could also start a movement to where many others like the look of your property, and then they may add a fence to their home as well!
 All of these things can be gauged and assessed by going around the neighborhood and seeing what your area looks like.

 What is the best time of year to install a fence?

 Installation depends a lot on the climate where you live.
 In colder climates, frozen ground can make installation more complicated.
-However, if you’re not concerned about snow and ice, winter can be a great time to install your fencing so it will be ready by spring.
+It can be quite difficult to break through the frozen ground to install the fencing.
+However, if you’re not concerned about snow and ice, winter can be a great time to install your fencing, so it will be ready by spring.
 Spring tends to be the busiest, most popular season for fence installation, so keep that in mind when planning your project timeline.

 What do I need to know before putting up a fence?